Air Quality Data

 Air Quality Monitoring in Ann Arbor

 In order to monitor our community's ambient air quality, OSI is installing a network of air quality monitors across the city.
 So far, we have installed three of these monitors: one at the Ann Arbor Farmers Market in Kerrytown; one at the intersection of Main Street and Washington Street in downtown; and one at Bryant Community Center; and one at Veterans Memorial Park.
-Additional monitor installations are planned for 2022 and 2023!
+Additional monitor installations are planned for 2023 and beyond!

 Did you know that vehicle idling constitutes 1.6% of all U.S. greenhouse gas emissions, double the total emissions from the steel and iron manufacturing in the country?
 This is partly why, effective July 1, 2017, Ann Arbor has an

 - Commercial vehicles have a 5-minute idling limit city-wide and no idling while vehicles are unoccupied.

 - Non-commercial vehicles have a 5-minute idling limit in signed "No Idling" zones and no idling while vehicles are unoccupied.

 *The ordinance does not impact cars on residential property or in driveways.

 For violations of the ordinance, citations can be issued.
 If you observe a violation of the ordinance, please immediately report the violation by contacting Community Standards at 734-794-6942 or dispatch at 734-994-2911, so that an officer may be sent to the site to confirm the violation.

 1. Turn your engine off.
 Whether you're picking up your child from school or using the ATM, turn off your engine if you're stopped for longer than ten seconds.